-Her professional career began when, while still a student, she performed the roles of Apollonia La Canterina at the Festival dell’Intermezzo e dell’Opera buffa; Dorina in Latilla’s La finta cameriera at 2nd Festivalatilla and Lisetta in Haydn’s Il mondo della luna in Teatro Bonci, Cesena.
-She also performed the role of Tancredi in Scarlatti’s Erminia Tancredi Polidoro e Pastore with Ensemble Concerto de’ Cavalieri at the Centro di Musica Antica Pietà de’ Turchini, and created the roles of Pitura and Alinda in the world premiere of Cavalli-Stradella’s Il novello Giasone at the Valle d’Itria Festival 2011.
+Her professional career began when, while still a student, she performed the roles of Apollonia La Canterina at the Festival dell’Intermezzo e dell’Opera buffa; Dorina in Latilla’s La finta cameriera at II Festivalatilla; and Lisetta Il mondo della luna in the Teatro Bonci, Cesena.
+She also performed the role of Tancredi in Scarlatti’s Erminia Tancredi Polidoro e Pastore with the Ensemble Concerto de’ Cavalieri at the Centro di Musica Antica Pietà de’ Turchini, and created the roles of Pitura and Alinda in the world premiere of Cavalli-Stradella’s Il novello Giasone at the Valle d’Itria Festival 2011.

 Rosina sung by Gaia Petrone is also excellent, a dark mezzo-soprano that has typified the character in an almost masculine sense, pruning it from the inappropriate mannerisms of many interpretations of the past.
 The strength of this young singer is her coloratura, always well grainy and stylistically adequate, as well as the color of the central tessitura, intense and vibrant”

 “The stand-out vocal contribution of the evening, though, came from the Aurora of mezzo Gaia Petrone.
 Like the contralto Sonia Prina, who has impressed hugely in the past, Petrone has the ability to make us forget the intervening years between the composition and the now; emotions are as real and present as they would be in a person today (..)